Sliding Sash Windows

 It is important however to ensure that your windows are maintained so that the mechanism does not become damaged.
 Both timber and UPVC sliding sash windows work on the same principle.

 What are the benefits of sash windows?

 The first and most obvious benefit of sliding sash windows is that if you have a period house then the windows will be very much in keeping with the style of your home.
+Sliding sash windows in London are ubiquitous and a fundamental feature of the city’s aesthetic.
 Whilst there are plenty of UPVC sliding sash windows on the market, timber sash windows in particular box sash windows may be more in keeping with the surrounding architecture of the area where you live.
 This can be a particularly important consideration for homeowners in a conservation areas.

 Why are they popular?

 Sliding sash windows are the second most popular type of window design in the UK, only casement windows are more popular.
 They really add a touch of character to any building and can even add value to your home.
 Whilst sash windows UPVC are a popular choice with many customers we prefer to work only with timber frames which can be ordered for delivery directly from the factory in a range of different RAL colour options.

 How much do sash windows cost?

 As with any type of windows if you are looking to install sliding sash frames in your property then prices will vary based on a number of different factors.
 If you have decided that this is the type of window that you would like to install then we will be able to complete a full quote for you during which we will visit your property, take careful measurements and take all of the relevant details in order to produce an accurate price.
 This will be based on the size, colour finishes, and number of timber sash, or UPVC vertical sliding sash frames that you will need, it will also consider any additional details such as the sash cords, sash horns and glazing options that you might want to consider.

 How do I get an idea of price?